 Teachers stress simplicity in poses.
 I’ve spent 15 minutes warming up in a simple standing twist—i.e., turning of the head and waist, followed by some gentle standing side bends and palm tree pose.
 Sun salutations are used as a warmup and as soon as we’ve done enough, they’re over.

 There’s a definitive rest between each pose and it feels as if each pose has a beginning, middle, and end.
 Poses are held for a while, sometimes a long time.
 There’s a great amount of time spent on the floor in inverted, supine, and prone poses.
 Classes always include some pranayama and most often even a few minutes of meditation.
 Savasana is long and given great importance.

-Indian Hatha Yoga And American Vinyasa Yoga
+Indian Hatha Yoga and American Vinyasa Yoga

-All in all, teaching style in India is greatly different from the teaching style in the US.
-Although part of this is do to a difference in styles (vinyasa being the most common American practice and hatha being the most common Indian practice), there seems to be a distinct contrast in philosophy.
+All in all, the teaching style in India is greatly different from the teaching style in the US.
+Although part of this is due to a difference in styles (vinyasa being the most common American practice and hatha being the most common Indian practice), there seems to be a distinct contrast in philosophy.

 One feels more like a workout while the other feels more like… yoga.